How many prunes do you need to eat to start building bone? (+ Recipes)

 If you’re losing bone and want a simple way to improve your bone health, the message here is quite simple: aim to include 2 prunes at each meal.

 There are many interesting recipes out there that incorporate prunes alongside alkalizing vegetables.
-Here are two of my favorites — and both just happen to be perfect additions to your Thanksgiving menu.
-You can even share with your guests that besides being tasty, these side dishes are also helping them build stronger bones!
+Here are two of my favorites that besides being tasty, also help build stronger bones!

 Shredded butternut squash with prunes and pistachios

 1 medium butternut squash (1 ½ pounds)